yosoyubik/tic-tac-toe/README.md

 - Network multiplayer
 - Board state printed in the console
 - Structures in `/=home=/sur` and marks for updates
-- ~~Fixes an [issue](https://github.com/urbit/arvo/issues/1100) with removing the head of a queue using a custom library (`%cola`)~~
-  - Sadly this [didn't fix anything](https://github.com/urbit/arvo/issues/1100#issuecomment-483845590).
-Better to replace the `+qeu` with a list.
 - Notifications for game invitation
-- Uses queue instead of list to keep track of incoming and outgoing subscriptions
+- Uses a list to keep track of incoming and outgoing subscriptions
   - TODO: Research Gall/Hall to replace this
 - Pending requests are queued and pulled after current game finishes
 - Styled text to print crosses and noughts on board, and game notifications